Spanish

 SPN 373pl Seminar: Topics in Cultural Movements in Spanish America-Embodied Politics in Latin American Films (4 Credits)

 This course examines recent Latin American films in their portrayal of bodily identities and practices that carry political weight.
 Students interrogates these films' attention to issues of race, gender and sexuality, as well as their portrayal of people's interaction with the spaces they inhabit.
 Most of the films are from Argentina, Chile, Colombia and Peru but are studied within the broader regional film landscape.
 By the end of the semester students have a general understanding of that landscape and of the way in which films dealing with embodied histories encourage political reflections.
-Enrollment limited to 14.
-Juniors and seniors only.
+Restrictions: Juniors and seniors only; SPN 373 may be repeated once with a different topic.
+Enrollment limited to 12.
 Instructor permission required. {F}{L}

 Fall, Spring, Variable